 FACTORY / USER – Option to load single or multi-instrument loop-based Factory or User Combo presets.
 These two options refer to the large scrollable list directly below the Factory | User tabs on iPad, or after pressing the Load button on iPhone/iPod touch.
 The currently loaded preset name appears above this list on iPad, or on the main pads/panel on iPhone/iPod touch.

 SAVE – Options to save user presets and organise under optional groups.
 When a preset is saved it saves everything, from the tempo through to the solo pad.

-LOAD BUTTON – When loading a preset there is an option to load the BPM, PAD instrument and REVERB as well.
-If you want to load a preset but do not want the solo pads, reverb or BPM to change, then these boxes will need to be deselected.
+LOAD BUTTON – When loading a preset there is an option to load the BPM, LOOP, LOOPFX, PAD, and PADFX.
+If you want to load a preset but do not want the BPM, loops, loop effects, solo pads, or pad effects to change, the appropriate buttons will need to be deselected.

 RANDOM PARTS BUTTON – This keeps the same instrumentation but randomises the part that each instrument is playing.
 (Made clear by having musical notes in the icon).
 There are on average of around twenty different patterns for each instrument.
 Taking into account the number of instruments available, this amounts to millions of variations possible.